calcuis/rjj/README.md

 ```
 rjj f
 ```
-while executing the command above, give your searching keyword first, provide a name for the output file (if not, the output file will be named as output.csv), then opt to apply to all sub-folder(s) or just the file(s) in the current directory (Y/n); source file (location info) will be indicated in a newly created first column `Source_file`; the exact coordinate (x,y) will be given in the newly created second and third columns, named `Column_y` and `Row_x`; and the full record will be pasted behind for simplifying your auditing work📑
+while executing the command above, give your searching keyword first, provide a name for the output file (if not, the output file will be named as output.csv), then opt to apply to all sub-folder(s) or just the csv file(s) in the current directory (Y/n); source file (location info) will be indicated in a newly created first column `Source_file`; the exact coordinate (x,y) will be given in the newly created second and third columns, named `Column_y` and `Row_x`; and the full record will be pasted behind for simplifying your auditing work📑
 #### detector
 detect the co-existing record(s) between two csv files🔍; select two csv files to execute the detection process, then give a name for the output file; co-existing record(s) will be indicated in a newly created column `Coexist`
 ```